Technology Guide for Single Projector Room with Lecture Capture and Crestron control

 - Local computer (DVD/CD) with TrentNet, Internet (Trent login ID required)

 - Crestron touch screen control panel for AV control and content switching

-- Laptop adapter cables for VGA or HDMI input
+- Laptop adapter cable for HDMI input

 - 1 Video projector (HDCP compliant), 1 projection Screen